 Last year around this time I was preparing to do my very first public speaking engagement with Rosalyn Bown, which was titled “Myths and Misconceptions in Paranormal & UFO Research.”
 Our talk was very well-received, so we were invited to do a follow-up right after it; a part two of sorts that we called, “Similarities in Paranormal & UFO Research.”

 The whole idea between our two back to back lectures was to draw people, who might only be interested in one field, to look at the other field as well.
 A lot of times, paranormal people and UFO enthusiasts stay rather confined within their respective walls, never bothering to consider the commonalities and similarities between each.

 There’s actually quite a bit of crossover from one subject into the next, but a number of investigators and researchers alike tend to disregard that if it doesn’t fit into the framework of their own expertise.
 I can hardly blame them, as the enigma of the phenomenon is strange enough to simply consider just one aspect of it.

 Well, as a result of my ongoing ramblings here and there, I’ve been invited to speak again.
-But this time, it’s on my own. *gasp* Continue reading Stepping Out into the Darkness Alone
+But this time, it’s on my own. *gasp*

 I received an email from Sue Swiatek, the state director of MUFON Virginia, about an upcoming conference in the Maryland area she organizes annually called “Fortfest.”
 I didn’t get a chance to attend last year’s but from what I heard it had a fantastic lineup.
 This year Fortfest also has some impressive speakers—some of which I’ve heard of, but have never seen lecture before.